matheesha20/Idiot-AI/README.md

 # 🤖 Sirimath Connect - Multi-Model AI Assistant with Auto-Research

+Sirimath Connect is an advanced AI assistant that automatically researches topics online, integrates fresh data into its responses, and allows you to chat with multiple AI personalities.
+Experience intelligent conversations backed by real-time information.

+## 🚀 Live Demo

+Check out the live demo at: [demo.sirimath.com](https://demo.sirimath.com)

 ## 🌟 What's New - Auto-Research Feature!

-Your AI assistant now **automatically researches topics online** without needing any commands!
+Your AI assistant now automatically researches topics online without needing any commands!
 Just ask about companies, current events, or any topic that needs fresh information, and the AI will:

-- 🌐 **Automatically crawl relevant websites**
+- 🌐 Automatically crawl relevant websites
-- 📊 **Gather real-time information**
+- 📊 Gather real-time information
-- 🧠 **Integrate fresh data into responses**
+- 🧠 Integrate fresh data into responses
-- 💬 **Respond in your chosen AI personality**
+- 💬 Respond in your chosen AI personality

-No more `/crawl` commands needed - it's all automatic! 🚀
+No more /crawl commands needed - it's all automatic! 🚀

 ## 📱 Latest Update - Mobile Optimization Complete!

-Sirimath Connect now features a **fully mobile-optimized experience**:
+Sirimath Connect now features a fully mobile-optimized experience:

 - 📱 **Responsive Landing Page**: Mobile-friendly navigation with smooth hamburger menu
 - 👆 **Touch-Optimized Chat Interface**: Slide-in sidebar for AI model selection on mobile